Updated: 10th May 2023

 For these colours, you add various amounts of red, green, or blue to a black canvas to get different colours and, when these three colours are added in equal intensity, they make white.

 This means you can make lots of bright and neon colours with this colour mode that don’t really translate well to print but look fantastic on a screen!

-CMYK colours are subtractive – this means that the starting canvas is white and as colours are added, it gets darker and darker until it’s black.
-RGB colours are the opposite; they’re additive, which means you start with a black canvas and colours are added to create the final image.
+CMYK colours are made from cyan, magenta, yellow and black (key).
+They are subtractive – this means that the starting canvas is white and, as colours are added, it gets darker and darker until it’s black.

 The RGB colour spectrum is huge – much larger than the CMYK spectrum.
 This means that some colours, like fluorescent orange and green, aren’t available within the CMYK spectrum.
-Commercial printing presses, like ours, print onto white paper, so to get the best end product it’s a really good idea to convert your designs to CMYK before you send it to us.
+Commercial printing presses, like ours, print onto white paper and we add colours until the canvas is darker.

 If you want to use black in your design, we recommend using the CMYK values of (30, 30, 30, 100) as we've found this to be the most effective when printing.

 The easiest way to design artwork for print is to set up and design the whole document in CMYK colour.
 This will save any problems trying to adjust colours afterwards, which can be quite difficult.